Overcome barriers to CBD bioavailability with DSM

 The future of CBD-based therapies

-Low and variable bio-accessibility of CBD presents formulation challenges for the pharmaceutical industry.
-DSM is exploring drug delivery technologies to increase the molecule's pharmacokinetic profile.
+Low and variable bio-accessibility of CBD presents formulation challenges for the pharmaceutical industry. dsm-firmenich is exploring drug delivery technologies to increase the molecule's pharmacokinetic profile.
 In-vitro studies reveal a strong correlation between bio-accessibility, physical state, stability, solubility, and particle size.
 Ongoing in-vivo work investigates excipients and formulation technology to identify candidates for clinical validation and product development.
 Learn how new research expands on the therapeutic benefits of CBD for the pharmaceutical industry.